 3. Lease Real Property to Your S-corp

 A good general rule to follow is to not own real estate inside a corporation.
-Instead, own the real estate personally, or in a single-member limited liability company (LLC) if you’re concerned about liability protection.
-Then rent the real estate to your S-corp at a profit.
+Instead, own the real estate personally, or in a single-member LLC if you’re concerned about liability protection.
+Then, rent the real estate to your S-corp at a profit.
 Then, you’re able to withdraw the rent from your corporation without paying payroll taxes.
 As with all these strategies, see to it that the dollar amounts of any contracts are reasonable.
-Learn more about renting property to your business.

 4. Take a Shareholder Distribution From Your S-corp

 The simplest way to take money out of your S-corp without paying payroll tax is to take a shareholder distribution.
 It’s neither deductible by the S-corp nor taxable to you, so it has no income tax consequences.
-However, excessive shareholder distributions could cause the IRS to question whether your compensation is high enough given the success of the company.
+However, excessive shareholder distributions could cause the IRS to question whether your compensation is high enough given the company’s success.

 Bottom Line